boltlabs-inc/zkchannels-spec/tezos/channel-establishment.md

 #### Requirements
 When the contract is fully funded, the `status` will change to `1` indicating that the funds are locked in.
 At this point the merchant waits until this status has been stable for `minimum_depth` blocks before sending `funding_locked` to the customer.

+Upon receipt, the customer:
+  - verifies the `payment_tag`.